anas-ibrahem/VerilogMistakes/README.md

 endmodule
 ```

-To sovle this u need to keep the assigning in one always block using conditions instead
+To solve this u need to keep the assigning in one always block using conditions instead

 ```verilog
 module counter(